microsoft/VirtualClient/website/docs/developing/develop-extensions.md

-﻿# Writing Virtual Client Extensions
+﻿---
+sidebar_position: 5
+---

+# Developing Extensions

 :::danger
 This document hasn't been migrated.
 Links will be broken.